Namoshek/DataTables.NetStandard/README.md

 public class PersonDataTable : DataTable<Person, Person>, IDataTable<Person, Person> { }
 ```

+All members of type `Person` that are not referenced by the `PublicPropertyName` within at least
+one `DataTablesColumn` will not be part of the serialized data that is sent to the client.
+This is done in order to prevent sending data to the client which we did not intend to send.

 For better security and in order to fully utilize the power of this package,
 we recommend using a separate view model at any time though.